AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-29/acsd-49822-updates-in-Requisition-List-page-not-reflected-on-print.md

 # ACSD-49822: Updates in requisition list not reflected on print requisition list

-The ACSD-49822 patch fixes the issue where updates in the requisition list page are not reflected on the print requisition list.
+The ACSD-49822 patch fixes the issue where updates on the requisition list page are not reflected on the print requisition list.
 This patch is available when the [[!DNL Quality Patches Tool (QPT)]](/help/announcements/adobe-commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches.md) 1.1.29 is installed.
 The patch ID is ACSD-49822.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.7.

 ## Affected products and versions